11 Dec Alarm.com Video Analytics Can Make Your Cameras Smarter

 If there is a certain area of your property you want to monitor and be notified if people/animals/vehicles pass through, you can set this up with a tripwire event.

-Wanting to instead monitor lingering vehicles/people/animals?
+Want to instead monitor lingering vehicles/people/animals?
 You can set up ground-zero events and monitor loitering-type activity.
 If there is such an event, you will be notified immediately.

 To set up this video analytics feature, let’s run through the technical part below: